-13.1 Paragraph 9 of the Code of Conduct of the Greater London Authority requires Members to register, within 28 days of election to office, details of pecuniary interests where they fall within categories set out at paragraph 8 of the Code.
+13.1 Paragraph 10 of the Code of Conduct of the Greater London Authority requires Members to register, within 28 days of election to office, details of pecuniary and other registrable interests where they fall within categories set out at paragraph 8 and 9 of the Code.
 Thereafter a Member must, within 28 days of becoming aware of any new interest or change to any registered interest, register details of that interest or change.